troymessina/EnergyEnvironmentLab/experiments/04_work.md

 (which is given below) if you measure the temperature rise and the mass of the aluminum.
 By comparing these two numbers, you can confirm the conservation of energy in this process.

-Historically this kind of experiment, which was done very early by some of the people who discovered that thermal energy was a form of mechanical energy, was regarded in a somewhat different way, as establishing the relationship between the units of heat (calories) and the units of mechanical energy (joules).
-It was eventually found that one calorie equals 4.186 joules.
+Historically this kind of experiment, which was done very early by some of the people who discovered that thermal energy was a form of mechanical energy, was regarded in a somewhat different way, as establishing the relationship between the units of heat (calories) and the units of mechanical energy (Joules).
+It was eventually found that one calorie equals 4.186 Joules.

 ### Pre‐lab reading

-Hinrichs and Kleinback pp97‐105
+Textbook Chapter 6.2 and 6.5

 ## Equipment